-- Collingwood harbour is our most important focus with the grain elevator, shipyards and all the smaller businesses and sidings that go with a shipbuilding town.
+- Collingwood harbour is an important focus with the grain elevator, shipyards and all the smaller businesses and sidings that go with a shipbuilding town.

-- We would like to have a multi-level layout with minimal grades, the lower level being between 42" and 48" and the upper level going up as high as 64".
+- We wanted a multi-level layout with minimal grades, the lower level being between 42" and 48" and the upper level going up as high as 64".

 - We strongly favour HO scale however we would not be opposed to having smaller scales somehow represented, such as the Scenic Caves train, in Z scale

 - 28" - 31" radius is preferred on the mainline with #6 or #8 turnouts.
 Sidings can have smaller radius curves with #5 or #6 turnouts.

 - We would like to have at least one turntable ... there were three on the prototype: in Allandale, Collingwood and Meaford ... and if possible, replicate the wye at Meaford.

 With these parameters in mind, Brad developed this plan, which was unanimously accepted by the members.

 For clarity, the main line is shown more heavily shaded.
 Trains start in Allandale, a suburb of Barrie, and run out of sight behind the low-relief scenery in Collingwood to emerge just before Stayner (bottom-left corner).
 From Stayner they progress to Collingwood.
 In Collingwood cars can be sent to the grain silos on the edge of Collingwood harbour or to the shipyards and associated industries on the other side of town.
 Because of design and space restrictions, Brad was forced to place the grain silo tracks facing the wrong way - in reality, trains coming from Stayner could steam straight in and trains from Thornbury had to back in.